 If you want people to truly know you and to know yourself then you have to be willing to share – you have to be open about yourself.
 Yes, you run the risk of ridicule, but a benefit is that you will quickly discover who is worth keeping in your life.
 If your fear is that talking about depression will affect your standing at work, then don’t come out at work.

-Stop fearing depression.
-Depression is not a weakness.
+Stop fearing depression, it is not a weakness.
 If you are living with depression, you have strength; and every day you use that strength to keep going.
 However, just plodding along with depression, just existing, doesn’t need to be your final destination – life can be far better than that.
 Find what works for you and know that it will take time and effort – start the conversation with yourself or someone else.

 So, here I am with my daily D alert reminding me to be self-aware and to assess my mental health.
 D is one of many people keeping me alive – I can hear him heartily laughing at this (git).
 Remembering him keeps me on track: it reminds me that I matter.